Many people who receive a fine from their HOA want to understand the rules.

-If you are wondering what rules HOAs and condo associations can put into effect, the answer is almost anything that does not impede constitution rights, state law, or city bylaws.
-The good news is that collectively the owners are the ones who create the rules and can amend them by voting at a duly constituted meeting.
-If a rule was put in place that no longer meets the needs of the community, they can be changed!
+HOA rules are put in place by owners to ensure consistency in appearance and use of homes in a community.
+HOAs and condo associations can put into effect almost any rules that do not impede constitution rights, state law, or city bylaws.
+The good news is that collectively the owners are the ones who create the rules, so they can amend those rules by voting at a duly constituted meeting.
+Rules are only in place to meet the needs of the community, so if they aren’t doing so they can be changed!

 Here some of the most common questions:

 Can condo associations ban pets?

 Yes, subject to the ban or restriction being reasonable under law.
 When there are bans, there are usually exceptions for service animals and emotional support animals…but as the latter has been taken advantage of, some states are making it a crime to misrepresent a pet as such!

 Yes, they can, both on common property and in some cases within private units.
 There is a reasonableness requirement on determining whether smoking is a nuisance to an ordinary person (not an especially sensitive individual), and there is also a question of whether it reduces the right to quiet enjoyment by owners of neighboring units.
 Quitting is difficult but will do more than reduce friction in your community; you will save money and reduce impact to your health.

 Yes, in fact most condos and HOAs place restrictions around rentals, often blanket rejecting short-term rentals (less than 7 days, 1 month, 6 months, etc).
 Others cap the number of units that may be rented at any given time regardless of duration.
 Some also have a period of 2 or 3 years where the owner must live in the unit before initiating any rental activity.
 Check your CC&Rs to learn more.